tomaverlaine/tomaverlaine.github.io/_posts/2026-03-30-the-fallacy-xinxiang.md

   - Xinxiang
   - The Fallacy
 excerpt: jagged, dissonant textures and sudden bursts of noise, chaotic and strangely beautiful, something you have never heard before
-summary: Traces the local rock scene’s multi-generational legacy through a jagged, edgy band.
+summary: Traces Xinxiang’s multi-generational legacy through a jagged, edgy band.
 ---

 ## Introduction